Shares App Limited (“Shares App”, “we”, “us” or the “Firm”) takes complaint handling very seriously.

-- encloses a copy of the Financial Ombudsman or KiFID Service's or standard explanatory leaflet;
+- encloses a copy of the Financial Ombudsman Service's or standard explanatory leaflet;

-- the website address of the Financial Ombudsman Service or KiFID;
+- the website address of the Financial Ombudsman Service;

-- informs the complainant that if he remains dissatisfied with The Firm’s response, he may now refer his complaint to the Financial Ombudsman Service or KiFID; and
+- informs the complainant that if he remains dissatisfied with The Firm’s response, he may now refer his complaint to the Financial Ombudsman Service; and

 - the Firm indicates whether or not the it consents to waive the relevant time limits;